muncrypto/masternode/README.md

 Automated masternode installation
 ---------------------------------
 If you have a VPS already setup you can use this script to install the binaries and pre-configure the config files.
+Installs under the root.
 ```
 wget https://github.com/muncrypto/masternode/raw/master/install.sh
 chmod +x install.sh
 ./install.sh
 ```
-You can use the generated masternode key and update ~/.muncore/mun.conf and ~/.muncore/masternode.conf in accordance with the rest of masternode setup guide described below.
+After script execution you will need to check the file ~/.muncore/mun.conf to make sure your MN privkey matches the generated one and edit the file ~/.muncore/masternode.conf in accordance with the rest of masternode setup guide described below.

 Creating MN keys for a VPS instance in your local qt wallet
 ---------------------------------------------------------